kaiwei-tan/discrete.time.markov/README.md

-We can also use the output of `get.transitions.text` (for text data) or `get.transitions` (for non-text), which return a dataframe of state transitions and their probabilities, with to get a state transition
+We can also use the output of `get.transitions.text` (for text data) or `get.transitions` (for non-text), which return a dataframe of state transitions and their probabilities, with `igraph::graph_from_data_frame` to get a state transition diagram:
-diagram:

 ``` r
 library(magrittr)